Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/06-controlling-vivado-implementation/README.md

 ### Accessing the Tutorial Reference Files

 1. To access the reference files, enter the following into a terminal: `git clone https://github.com/Xilinx/Vitis-Tutorials`.
-2. Navigate to the `Hardware_Acceleration/Feature_Tutorials/06-controlling-vivado-implementation` directory, and then access `reference-files/run` directory.
+2. Navigate to the `Hardware_Acceleration/Feature_Tutorials/06-controlling-vivado-implementation` directory, and then access `reference-files` directory.

 ### Set Up the Vitis Environment